What Are Online Weddings And Are They Even Legal?

 So you’re getting married, congratulations!
 In a post-COVID-19 world, with the establishment of safety standards and travel limitations, online marriages are becoming more and more popular.
 Even though many countries have loosened their restrictions for in-person gatherings, a virtual event can be a fun and cost-effective way to get married right now with the help of online wedding services (like Courtly) — and family and friends who are willing to log on and celebrate from home.

-There are a few things that may be on your mind when you start considering online weddings.
-For instance, you might be wondering if online weddings are even legal.
+There are a few things that may be on your mind when you start considering getting married online.
+For instance, you might be wondering if Zoom weddings are legal.
 The short answer is yes.
 Several states in the US recognize and perform online marriages, and the couple will receive a legal and authentic US marriage certificate (with a US government stamp) in the mail (you can get some more information about how online weddings are recognized in the state of Utah here).
 You can also find more steps about obtaining a legal marriage license here.

 So How Do Online Weddings Work Anyways?